MayaChemTools

 -l, --list

-List available reaction names along with corresponding SMIRKS patterns without performing any enumeration.
+List available reaction names along with corresponding SMARTS patterns without performing any enumeration.
+In addition, reaction SMARTS patterns are validated.

-Indicate whether a reaction is specified by a reaction name or a SMIRKS pattern.
-Possible values: RxnByName or RxnBySMIRKS.
+Indicate whether a reaction is specified by a reaction name or a SMARTS pattern.
+Possible values: RxnByName or RxnBySMARTS.

 -o, --outfile <outfile>